CHH/cache-service-provider/README.md

 ### Configuration

-If you only need one application wide cache, then it's sufficient to only define a default cache.
+If you only need one application wide cache, then it's sufficient to only define a default cache, by setting `cache.options`:

 ```php
 <?php